polterguy/magic.io/README.md

 construction, and could probably be consumed as a Singleton, and will only allow any type of file access to a user belonging to one of the specified roles.

-The slightly more advanced onle, allows you to create your own dynamic slot, named __[magic.io.authorize]__, that allows you to declare a dynamic slot in your C# code, using the syntax from magic.signals, which will be given the path, username, and all other data necessary to determine whether or not you'd like to give access to some resource or not.
+The slightly more advanced onle, allows you to create your own C# slot, named __[magic.io.authorize]__, that allows you to declare a slot in your C# code, using the syntax from magic.signals, which will be given the path, username, and all other data necessary to determine whether or not you'd like to give access to some resource or not.